ofiwg/ofi-guide/OFIGuide.md

 A better option is for the send() call to copy the application's data into an internal buffer.
 The data transfer is then issued out of that buffer, which allows retrying the operation in case of a failure.
 The send() call in this case is not blocked, but all data that passes through the network will result in a memory copy to a local buffer, even in the absense of any errors.

 The immediate re-use of a data buffer after send() returns is an advantage of keeping the interface simple; however, it does result in negative impact on network performance.
 For network or memory limited applications, an alternative API may be attractive.

+The socket API is often considered in conjunction with TCP and UDP, that is, with protocols.
+It is intentionally detached from the underlying network hardware implementation, including NICs, switches, and routers.
+Access to available network features is therefore constrained by what the API can support.

 # High-Performance Networking

+By analyzing the socket API in the context of high-performance networking, we can start to see some features that are desirable for any network API.

 ## Avoiding Memory Copies

+Implementation of the socket API usually results in data copies occuring at both the sender and the receiver.
+This is a trade-off made between keeping the interface easy to use, versus providing reliability.
+Ideally, all memory copies would be avoided when transfering data over the network.
+There are techniques and APIs that can be used to avoid memory copies, but in practice, the cost of avoiding a copy can often be more than the copy itself, in particular for small transfers (measured in bytes, versus kilobytes or more).

+To avoid a memory copy at the sender, we need to place the application data directly onto the network.
+If we also want to avoid blocking the sending application, we need some way of communicating between the application and the network layer when the buffer is safe to re-use, in case it needs to be re-transmitted.
+This leads us to crafting a network interface that behaves asynchronously.
+The application will need to issue a request, then receive some sort of notification when the request has completed.

+Avoiding a memory copy at the receiver is more challenging.

 ### Network Buffers
 ### Resource Management
 ## Asynchronous Operations